gbdev/pandocs/src/Four_Player_Adapter.md

 permanently attached to the device and has the power pin connected, unlike typical link port cables.

+## Clock Control

+Serial clock for all transfers is provided by the DMG-07, with connected Game Boys operating in external clock mode.
+Trying to send data via internal clock mode results in garbage data and should not be used.

 ## Communication Phases

 The DMG-07 protocol can be divided into 2 sections, the "ping" phase, and